Right to food: International

 The right to food imposes on all States obligations not only towards the persons living on their national territory, but also towards the populations of other States.
 The right to food is only realised when both national and international obligations are complied with.
 On the one hand, is the effect of the international environment and, in particular, climate change, malnutrition and food insecurity.
 On the other hand, the international community can only contribute if legal frameworks and institutions are established at the national level.

 Non-discrimination

 Under article 2(2) of the ICESCR, governments agreed that the right to food will be exercised without discrimination on grounds of sex, colour, race, age, language, religion, political or other opinion, national or social origin, property, birth or other status.
 The CESCR stresses the special attention that should be given to disadvantaged and marginalized farmers, including women farmers, in a rural context.

+Implementation, enforcement and monitoring

+States are encouraged to adopt national legislation, policies, and strategies to ensure food access for all, including vulnerable and marginalized populations.

+International monitoring through treaty bodies (like CESCR), UN procedures, and periodic reporting supports oversight.